datasignals/example-workspace/README.md

 # codasip-example-workspace
-this contains a typical codasip project
+this contains a typical project